samanthaming/samanthaming.com/articles/tidbits/85-string-trim.md

 **trimEnd**

 I don't have a great example for this one.
-But if I stayed with the markdown file example.
+But if I stayed with the Markdown file example.
 We might want to prohibit nested listed items.
 However, we still want to preserve trailing whitespace.
-In markdown, if you use insert two whitespaces, it will create a line break.
+In Markdown, if you use insert two whitespaces, it will create a line break.
 I'm going to denote whitespaces with a dot `·`, so you can see what's going on.

 Markdown won't create a line break here